How Does Mileage Affect the Value of My Car?

 What Effects Do Depreciation and Mileage Have On the Value of My Car?

-For all automobiles, the value depreciates even if they are used much.
+For all automobiles, the value depreciates even if they are used a lot.
 The first year comes with the most significant decline.
-After that, the car depreciation will get slower moving until around the 8th to the 10th year.
+After that, the car depreciation will slow down until around the 8th to the 10th year.
 A car with very low mileage in good condition may have a better resale value than a comparable car with average mileage.
 High-mileage cars generally sell for less than similar models with much lower mileage.

 Depreciation and mileage affect the car's value.
 It always depreciates over time, whether you drive it or not, and the largest dip occurs in the first year.
 Then there is a gradual reduction in depreciation until it slows down sharply at the 8-10-year mark.
 A car in well-maintained condition but with very low mileage may be more saleable than a similar car with average mileage.
 On the other hand, high-mileage cars are generally priced lower than similar ones with less mileage.